The Institute

-The Maecenata Institute for Philanthropy and Civil Society was founded in 1997 and is a recognised academic research institute today.
-It views itself as an independent social science think tank and has the task of promoting knowledge and understanding of civil society (the so-called Third Sector) through its own spiritual and social science research tasks, academic teaching, and relevant publications, as well as the exchange between science, politics and practice.
+The Maecenata Institute for Philanthropy and Civil Society, founded in 1997, is now a recognized academic research institute.
+As an independent social science think tank, it is dedicated to advancing knowledge and understanding of civil society – often referred to as the Third Sector.
+The Institute pursues this mission through interdisciplinary research, academic teaching, and publications, as well as by fostering dialogue between academia, politics, and practice.

 • Civil society and the state